 Provide moderately rich, well-drained, acidic soil, preferably sand.
 The plant does not tolerate heavy clay soil.

 Water newly planted Lithodora thoroughly at least once a week to encourage new roots to grow down deeply.
 Stick your finger in the soil to check that it remains damp about one inch below the surface.
 Do not let the soil become bone dry or soggy; overwatering could also cause root rot.
-One inch of rain per week should suffice.
+One inch of water per week should suffice.

 Temperature and Humidity